RachelSa/hiring-engineers/answers.md

  - The datadog-metrics package also flushes, or sends buffered metrics to Datadog, using the `metrics.flush([onSuccess[, onError]])` function.
 By default, the metric collection will be flushed every 15 seconds, though `.flush()` can also be invoked anytime you need metrics to be sent.
  - When each metric is run, datadog-metrics initializes a new instance of `BufferedMetricsLogger` with default or null properties if none are set.
 For maximum customization, you can create your own instances of `BufferedMetricsLogger` and set properties (apiKey, appKey, host, prefix, defaultTags, flushIntervalSeconds) as needed.
  - Looking to see more specifics about how datadog-metrics works?
 [Test files](https://github.com/dbader/node-datadog-metrics/tree/master/test) in the package source code are a great way to find out more about expected inputs and outputs for the metrics, loggers, and aggregators functions.

+ With commented source code, tests, and detailed documentation, datadog-metrics is a Node user-friendly quickstart to metrics reporting!